Cloudneeti/docs_cloudneeti/configuration.md

 ![Schedule](/images/SetSchedule.png)

 ### STEP 5:
-Last step from the wizard is to invite users by selecting check box from the list of users with the VM link to the CloudNeeti application informing that, CloudNeeti application has been installed and they can now access it.
+Last step from the wizard is to invite users by selecting check box from the list of users with the VM link to the Cloudneeti application informing that, Cloudneeti application has been installed and they can now access it.

 **Click on Finish button.**